 The latest information from various financial research firms indicate that the average credit card debt represents a greater percentage of total scheduled monthly payments than of total outstanding debt.
 That all adds up to a tremendous amount of interest expense.
 The bottom line is by carrying credit card debt, we’re all paying far more for our purchases than we think.

 Getting out of debt, or reducing credit card debt, is not easy.
-In fact, that’s the reason why some Canadians may need to apply for bad credit personal loans.
+In fact, that’s the reason why some Canadians may need to apply for loans from direct lenders.
 That’s especially true if the circumstances of your income and expenses that got you into debt in the first place haven’t changed.
 But it’s vitally important in order to save money, reduce anxiety, and even improve your credit score as well as your finances in the long term.

 Fortunately, there are lots of strategies that can help you to reduce your credit card debt.
 We’ll look at the top 10 ways to reduce credit card debt and save money in more detail in this article.

 While not every strategy will work for every person, there’s sure to be at least a few options on our list that you can adopt in your own life.
 With a little work, a little planning, and a little commitment, you CAN reduce your credit card debt or eliminate it entirely.

 But before we get into our debt reduction strategies, let’s be sure we’re all on the same page about debt.
 Specifically, let’s look at the reasons we fall into debt in the first place.
 We’ll explain how and why making minimum payments only on credit cards can cost you thousands of dollars, keeping you in debt.
 Of course, we’ll extol the benefits that stem from reducing your personal debt.

 How much debt does the average Canadian have?